bdavidxyz/chirpy/_posts/2024-02-01-check-if-hash-has-key-in-ruby.md

 ## Is checking the key of a hash already exists in the Ruby API ?

 What if you want to check that a given hash has a given key ?
-Before to write any code, the first thing you should think about is "does this already exists somewhere in the API" ?
+Before writing any code, the first thing you should think about is "does this already exist somewhere in the API" ?

-It's very uncommon that a utility function is missing - excerpt may for JavaScript, for historical reasons.
+It's very uncommon that a utility function is missing - excerpt may be for JavaScript, for historical reasons.

 But not for Ruby, even more in a Ruby-on-Rails environment.